jamf/JAWA/README.md

     - Configuration values containing `&`, quotes, or angle brackets — Microsoft Teams and Power Automate URLs, and some secrets — are no longer corrupted when written into a generated script.
+    - Selecting a saved credential set on the template enable form now hides the server URL, client ID and client secret fields it supplies, instead of showing empty fields alongside a hint that claimed they would be auto-filled.
+A value typed into one of those fields was previously discarded without warning, because the saved set takes precedence.
+Fields a partial credential set cannot supply stay visible.
     - Enabling a template no longer stores authentication values that locked the webhook out.
     - Imported template packages are validated before installation: a `.jawa.json` whose script is truncated or has a syntax error is rejected with the offending line number, instead of